Save Our Army from Generals

 Civilian leaders must intervene and demand a serious downsizing plan now.
 Congress should hold hearings to discuss options and demand action.
 Here are specific ideas to eliminate some 100,000 non-combat positions (including civilians and hundreds of Generals) without the politically touchy options of closing domestic bases or downsizing reserve forces.
 The manpower estimates listed here are ballpark figures, but keep in mind that eliminating units at domestic bases also lowers base support manpower requirements:

 20,000 - Eliminate 7th Army HQs and half of Army bases in Germany

-The Army can close excess bases and excess headquarters in Germany and still retain 20,000 soldiers there, with two ground combat brigades in Europe, an aviation brigade, and its hospital and training facilities in Germany.
+The Army can close excess bases and excess headquarters in Germany and still retain the same number of combat soldiers there in two ground combat brigades in Europe, an aviation brigade, and its hospital and training facilities in Germany.

 14,000 - Eliminate 8th Army HQs and close the Daegu complex

 Eliminating outdated overhead in Korea (the 8th Army command and Daegu camps ) would allow 8000 non-combat soldier slots to be eliminated, along with some 6000 civilian positions.
 The Army could retain its current combat forces in Korea, even though the South Korean military is five times more powerful than North Korea.

 12,000 - Deactivate or downsize most Sustainment Brigades